wiseman-timelord/Chat-Gradio-Gguf/README.md

 3. For Blazing fast non-iMatrix <3b models...
 - [Q2.5-R1-3B-GGUF](https://huggingface.co/mradermacher/Q2.5-R1-3B-GGUF) - Compitent but lacking frame of reference required for accuracy.
 - [DeepSeek-R1-Distill-Qwen-1.5B-uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Qwen-1.5B-uncensored-GGUF) - Even faster, but unreliable.
-4. Models that are likely unsuitable, but, are seemingly interesting and will be tested later...
+4. Models that are likely unsuitable, but, are seemingly interesting and will be tested later for agentic...
-- [Ninja-v1-NSFW-RP-GGUF](https://huggingface.co/mradermacher/Ninja-v1-NSFW-RP-GGUF) - Most downloaded RP NSFW on huggingface at the time.
 - Instruct based models, such as [Nxcode-CQ-7B-orpol-Gguf](https://huggingface.co/tensorblock/Nxcode-CQ-7B-orpo-GGUF) and [Llama-3.2-3B-Instruct-uncensored-GGUF](https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-uncensored-GGUF).

 ## File Structure